peterhost/peterhost.github.com/_posts/2012-11-17-no-comments.markdown

 title: No comments
 categories: lazy
 tags: comments
-intro: "I switched comments off recently for one simple reason, read more"
+intro: "I switched comments off recently for one simple reason : i don't think they add any value to the blog posts, I don't really care about being read, i just write those when I have gone through a tough install process, in order to help.
+That's all."
 intro-img: "2012-11-17-quiet.png"

 ---